 The F-35A (CTOL; Conventional Take-Off and Landing) is the latest fighter being introduced as the successor to the F-4 fighter.
 With the exception of a few completed aircraft, airframe and engine final assembly and inspection, as well as component manufacturing, are performed by Japanese companies.
 Participation in the manufacturing of the F-35A by Japanese manufacturers will contribute to strengthen the domestic business basis, and to support good operations.
 Delivery of the F-35A to the base has begun in January 2018.
+And six F-35B, STOVL (Short Take-off and Vertical

-And the F-35B, STOVL (Short Take-off and Vertical Landing) aircraft, will also be introduced.
+Landing) aircraft, will also be introduced at the Nyutabaru Airbase in FY2024.